Welcome to our Beginners Yoga course!

 Yoga goes much beyond the classroom.
 You can use these techniques in your everyday life!
 It will help you reduce stress, concentrate better, shed excess weight, breathe better, improve digestion, get rid of back pain and increase the strength of your body and the power of your mind.

 Learning never stops.
 You are welcome to continue with the beginner sessions after completing the block.
 You may have missed things during the first course that you will be able to find and explore in the second.

 The number of students in each group is limited to permit close attention and observation of each student’s abilities.
 This is necessary to provide the best help and to ensure the required progress.

-- We do not accept cash.
+We do not accept cash.

 Once we receive payment, you will receive a notification confirming payment.